aws-samples/aws-lex-web-ui/README.md

 - Ability to programmatically configure and interact with the chatbot UI using JavaScript

+#### Notable changes in version 0.18.1
+The Lex Web Ui now supports configuration of multiple Lex V2 Bot Locale IDs using a comma separated list in the parameter LexV2BotLocaleId.
+The default Locale ID is en_US.
+Other supported values are de_DE, en_AU, en_GB, es_419, es_ES, es_US, fr_CA, fr_FR, it_IT, and ja_JP.
+See "https://docs.aws.amazon.com/lexv2/latest/dg/lex2.0.pdf"
+for the current list of supported Locale IDs.

+When multiple Locale IDs are specified in LexV2BotLocaleId, the Lex Web UI toolbar menu will allow the user to select the locale to use.
+The user selected locale ID is preserved across page refreshes.
+The locale selection menu items will be disabled if the user is the middle of completing an intent as the locale ID can't be changed at this time.
+The selected locale ID will be displayed in the toolbar.

+For a complete list of fixes/changes in this version see CHANGELOG.md.

 #### Fixes/changes in version 0.18.0
 - Move from webpack V3 to webpack V4 in the lex-web-ui component.
 - Move to npm version 7.10.0.